World Archaeological Congress: Inter-Congresses

 The World Archaeological Congress holds Inter-Congresses which are regionally and thematically organized.
-Locations include Vermillion, South Dakota, Mombasa, Kenya, Brač, Croatia, Caramarca, Argentina, Kingston, Jamaica, Osaka, Japan, Newcastle, Great Britain, Lódz, Poland, Olavarría, Argentina, New Zealand, Curaçao, Ramallah, Palestine and Indianapolis, Indiana.
+Locations include Vermillion, United States, Mombasa, Kenya, Brač, Croatia, Catamarca, Argentina, Kingston, Jamaica, Osaka, Japan, Newcastle upon Tyne, United Kingdom, Łódź, Poland, Olavarría, Argentina, New Zealand, Curaçao, Ramallah, Palestine and Indianapolis, United States.

 Publications

 Selected papers from these conferences are published in the One World Archaeology Series.
 In mid-2012 there were 58 books in this series.
 WAC also publishes Archaeologies, the Journal of the World Archaeological Congress.
-A full list of the book series and journals that WAC publishes is available.
+A full list] of the book series and journals that WAC publishes is available.

 Protocols

-The World Archaeological Congress has produced ground-breaking Codes of Ethics for the conduct of archaeologists.
+The World Archaeological Congress has produced ground-breaking codes for the conduct of archaeologists.
 These include the Vermillion Accord on Human Remains which calls for respect for the dead and descendent communities and the Tamaki Makau-rau Accord on the Display of Human Remains and Sacred Objects which requires permission from community members before displaying human remains and artifacts.